Maherjerry/grc_analysis/README.md

 6. **Calculate IBS Matrix:** Compute the Identity-By-State (IBS) matrix to assess genetic similarity between samples.
 7. **Generate Connection and Cluster Plots:** After generating the IBS matrix we use it to generate varous visualizations like, Connectedness Maps, Neighbour Joining trees, heatmaps, PCoA scatter plot etc.

-# **Note:** If you want to see full details of analysis including all plots, please use this link: https://github.com/Maherjerry/grc_analysis/blob/master/GRC_Analysis_Manuscript.html to download the HTML file and view from your browser.
+## **Note:** If you want to see full details of analysis including all plots, please use this link: https://github.com/Maherjerry/grc_analysis/blob/master/GRC_Analysis_Manuscript.html to download the raw HTML file and view from your browser.